zed-industries/zed/docs/src/vim-configuration.md

   "scrollbar": { "show": "never" },
   // Prevent the buffer from scrolling beyond the last line "scroll_beyond_last_line": "off",
-  // Allow cursor to reach edges of screen "vertical_scroll_margin": 0,
+  // Allow the cursor to reach the edges of the screen "vertical_scroll_margin": 0,
   "gutter": {
     // Disable line numbers completely: